Skip to main content

 • Withholding physical needs: Staff may not, under any circumstances, withhold food, sleep, physical activity or other needs, like toileting, from a child as punishment.

-• Yelling, shaming, belittling, or threatening a child: Staff may not, under any circumstances, intentionally make a child fear for his or her physical or psychological safety.
+• Yelling, shaming, belittling, or threatening a child: Staff may not, under any circumstances, intentionally make a child fear for their physical or psychological safety.
 Staff may not call children hurtful names, threaten children, or make children feel shame.

-• Isolating a child: Staff may not punish a child by leaving him or her alone (e.g., leaving a child on the playground alone because he did not line up with the group) or by putting the child in “time out” in an enclosed space, such as a closet, restroom, or cardboard box.
+• Isolating a child: Staff may not punish a child by leaving them alone (e.g., leaving a child on the playground alone because they did not line up with the group) or by putting the child in “time out” in an enclosed space, such as a closet, restroom, or cardboard box.

-• Binding or restricting a child’s movements: Staff may not punish a child by preventing him or her from being able to move or speak (i.e., covering a child’s mouth or hands with tape).
+• Binding or restricting a child’s movements: Staff may not punish a child by preventing them from being able to move or speak (i.e., covering a child’s mouth or hands with tape).

 • corporal punishment